-There is a wood burning stove in the living room as an alternative source of heat.

-Drainage

-Drainage covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to the public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-Smoke/heat detectors are mounted on the kitchen, living room, hall and landing ceilings.
+Smoke/heat detectors are mounted on the living room and landing ceilings.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection

-At the time of inspection the property was occupied, fully furnished with all floors covered.
-My inspection of the eaves roof space was restricted to what was visible from a hatch in the rear bedroom.
-No other roof space was accessed due to the lack of a known hatch.
-The sub-floor area was not accessed due to the lack of a known hatch.
+Any additional limits to inspection At the time of inspection the property was occupied, fully furnished with all floors covered.
+My inspection of the roof space was carried out from the hatch only, it was partly floored and insulated.
+Insulation has not been disturbed in accordance with Health and Safety Guidelines.
+Floor coverings have not been moved and the sub-floor was not accessed due the lack of a known hatch.
 Furnishings, floor coverings and personal effects have not been moved.
-Insulation was not disturbed in accordance with health and safety guidelines.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.

-Any additional limits to inspection

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.

-Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
+Where repairs are required at height compliance with Health and

+Any additional limits to inspection Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.